Winter Dog Safety Tips For Pet Parents

 A clear path, like a sidewalk, could be covered in salt.
 Although it provides you with grip and a melted avenue, your dog, without proper gear, will be walking directly on the salted areas.
 This can leave your dog in a predicament, as the salt acts as a corrosive irritant to their paws, causing blisters and burns.
 As well, if they aren’t cleaned appropriately, they could lick their paws and ingest the salt directly, which leads to vomiting or diarrhea.
 You should do your best to avoid salted areas, or pick up some boots or footpad gear for your pup’s adventures.

 Be Aware Of The Limits

-While your dog might look like they’re having a great time, you should keep an eye out for symptoms of cold related injuries.
+While your dog might look like they’re having a great time, you should keep an eye out for symptoms of cold-related injuries.
 Every dog is resistant to cold, but some can last a lot longer than others.
 Depending on the breed, size, and age, each dog will have their own limitations to the cold – how long they can be outside for, and how long they can be in direct contact with snow or ice.
 Do your best to understand your dog’s limits and try to stay within them.
 If your pup needs a little help, consider a doggie sweater.

 Partially Frozen Water and Ice

 Dogs seem to love snow, and with your daily walk, you might come across partially frozen water like rivers or lakes.
 Try to keep your dog away from any unknown areas, as they may be stumbling onto thin ice or hazardous snowbanks.
 If they tend to bounce around in areas without traction, they could slip, pull a muscle, or tear their skin.
 Try to keep your walks as safe as possible, and avoid winter hazards.